mr-linch/go-tg/README.md

 }
 ```

-Webhook it is regular [`http.Handler`](https://pkg.go.dev/net/http#Handler) that can be used in any HTTP-compatible router.
-But you should call [`Webhook.Setup`](https://pkg.go.dev/github.com/mr-linch/go-tg/tgb#Webhook.Setup) before starting the server to configure the webhook on Telegram side.
+Webhook is a regular [`http.Handler`](https://pkg.go.dev/net/http#Handler) that can be used in any HTTP-compatible router.
+But you should call [`Webhook.Setup`](https://pkg.go.dev/github.com/mr-linch/go-tg/tgb#Webhook.Setup) before starting the server to configure the webhook on the Telegram side.

 **e.g. integration with [chi](https://pkg.go.dev/github.com/go-chi/chi/v5) router**
 ```go